Christian Yelich Preview, Player Props: Brewers vs. Twins

 Christian Yelich At The Plate

+- Yelich has 135 hits and an OBP of .371 to go with a slugging percentage of .460.
+All three of those stats are tops among Milwaukee hitters this season.

-- Among qualifying hitters in baseball, his batting average ranks 17th, his on-base percentage ranks 14th, and he is 53rd in the league in slugging.
+- Among qualifying hitters, he ranks 17th in batting average, while his on-base percentage ranks 14th and he is 51st in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.